 User response: Check your program logic to make sure that the conversion you have asked for is supported.
-Refer to Appendix C for the data mapping matrix.
+See Appendix C, "Mapping data types," on page C-1 for the data mapping matrix.

 -79744 Transactions not supported

 Explanation: The user has tried to call commit() or rollback() on a database that does not support transactions or has tried to set autoCommit to False on a nonlogging database.